-Why Are Guatemalans Migrating to the US
+Why are Guatemalans Migrating to the US?

 Guatemala is currently the home country of the largest percentage of migrants at the southern U.S. border.
 This trend started in 2019, during which U.S. Customs and Border Patrol apprehended 264,168 Guatemalans at the border.
 So why do migrants continue to risk their lives to leave their homes in Guatemala?

-Causes of Guatemalan Migration to the U.S.
+Causes of Migration to the U.S from Guatemala

 Misinformation and Rumors

 One reason for increased migration is that the path to the U.S. has become seemingly more accessible and commonplace.
-Coyotes (migrant smugglers) have become adept at marketing their illegal services to everyone, particularly youth, via social media platforms.
+“Coyotes” (migrant smugglers) have become adept at marketing their illegal services to everyone, particularly youth, via social media platforms.
 This includes compelling selfie testimonials of migrants who have successfully made it to the other side.
 Parents with kids receive discounts because they are told they can surrender to border patrol once they reach the United States.
-Rumors of laws allowing family entry – laws that don’t actually exist – also are a pull factor.
+Rumors of laws allowing family entry – laws that don’t actually exist – are also a pull factor.
 In reality, U.S. immigration authorities have sometimes released migrant families because they lacked space to hold them temporarily.

-So while the Biden administration has attempted to communicate that migration is currently unsafe due to the pandemic and other factors, and that changes in policies will take time to implement, these messages conflict and compete with the coyotes’ message of hope.
+So while the Biden administration has attempted to communicate that migration is currently unsafe due to the pandemic and other factors, and that changes in policies will take time to implement, these messages conflict and compete with the coyotes’ messages of hope.

 Lack of Economic Opportunity

-Subsistence farming has contributed to recent migration trends as well.
+Subsistence farming has contributed to recent trends regarding migrating Guatemalans.
 Farmers barely grow enough to feed their families, let alone sell for a profit.
 This fact is exacerbated by the drug trade.
 Guatemalan farmers in the country’s western highlands have historically been coerced by Mexican drug cartels into growing the red poppies – amapola in Spanish – that are used to produce heroin.
 For instance, there was estimated to be about 31 million plants worth $105 million in San Marcos, a town of about 50,000 people.
 However, in 2018, the government came in and destroyed the poppy fields.
 Some farmers returned to cultivating potatoes and other produce, which only yielded about a fourth of the profit they were making previously, while others headed for the U.S.

 Climate change has also exacerbated these issues, with an increase in droughts, floods, and cold shocks.
 These environmental factors combined with all time lows in global coffee prices due to competition from producers in countries like Brazil and Vietnam that have lower production costs make turning a profit a challenge.
 As a case in point, the coffee cooperative president from the Guatemalan town of San Pablo migrated to Arizona in 2012 to work and send money home to his family when coffee prices first started to plummet.